 The Finance/Audit Committee oversees the quality and integrity of our accounting, auditing, internal control and financial reporting practices, including the appointment, compensation, retention and oversight of the work of our independent auditor.
 The Finance/Audit Committee also advises the Board of Directors regarding transactions presenting a potential conflict of interest between the Company and any member of the Board of Directors or any executive officer.
-The Finance/Audit Committee met five times in fiscal 2009 and its members currently consist of Mr. Schwitter (Committee Chairman), Mr. Higginbottom, Mr. Hildebrandt, Mr. Quain, and Dr. Schriesheim.
+The Finance/Audit Committee met four times in fiscal 2010 and its members currently consist of Mr. Schwitter (Committee Chairman), Mr. Higginbottom, Mr. Hildebrandt, Mr. Quain (not standing for re-election), and Dr. Schriesheim.
 Mr. Morrison was Committee Chairman until he passed away in December 2009.
 The Board of Directors has determined that each member of the Finance/Audit Committee is "financially literate" and "independent" in accordance with the New York Stock Exchange's listing standards and that Mr. Schwitter is an "audit committee financial expert", as defined by the Securities and Exchange Commission.
 The annual report of the Finance/Audit Committee is contained herein.

 The Environmental, Safety and Health Committee meets with our senior management and oversees compliance in all matters relating to federal and state environmental, safety and health regulations.
-The Environmental, Safety and Health Committee met two times in fiscal 2009 and its members consist of Dr. Schriesheim (Committee Chairman), Mr. Mayrhuber, Mr. Eric Mendelson and Mr. Victor Mendelson.
+The Environmental, Safety and Health Committee met two times in fiscal 2010 and its members consist of Dr.

+Schriesheim (Committee Chairman), Mr. Mayrhuber, Mr. Eric Mendelson and Mr. Victor Mendelson.
 The Environmental, Safety and Health Committee also visits our operating locations on a periodic basis.

 The Stock Option Plan Committee administers our stock option plans and has authority to grant options, to determine the persons to whom and the times at which options are granted, and to determine the terms and provisions of each grant.
-The Stock Option Plan Committee met twice in fiscal 2009 and its members currently consist of Mr. Higginbottom.
-Mr. Morrison was Committee Chairman until he passed away in December 2009.
+The Stock Option Plan Committee met twice in fiscal 2010 and its members currently consist of Mr. Hildebrandt (Committee Chairman) and Mr. Higginbottom.
+Mr. Hildebrandt was appointed Committee Chairman of the Stock Option Plan Committee at the 2010 Annual Meeting to replace Mr. Morrison who was Committee Chairman until he passed away in December 2009.